The NewRock Model

 The Hidden Tax on Humanity makes transparent the source of a systemic problem.
 But a problem without a solution remains just a problem.
 NewRock offers a systemic solution to address a consensus mindset that frames perception in such a way that obscures the source of the problem.
 For optimal problem-solving leverage, we focus “upstream” to identify Leverage Points as Places to Intervene in a System

-NewRock’s hybrid business model bypasses this consensus with a relational approach to business designed to ensure that for profit enterprises respond to a broader bandwidth of values.
-The model is crafted to mobilize capital—financial, human, civic and natural—to create widespread wellbeing, the true meaning of wealth.
-Replicable and scalable demonstration models will complement and, in time, displace the dysfunctions designed into today’s globally dominant economic consensus.
+NewRock’s hybrid business model bypasses this solely transactional consensus with a far more relational approach to business designed to enable for-profit enterprises to respond to a broader bandwidth of values.
+The model is crafted to mobilize capital—financial, human, social and natural—to create widespread wellbeing, the true meaning of wealth.
+Replicable and scalable demonstration models will complement and, in time, displace the dysfunctions designed into today’s globally dominant consensus.

 Early adopters will enjoy a competitive advantage by showing how to create social, fiscal and ecological resilience.
 NewRock’s relational approach incentivizes the use of metrics that realign interests such that outcomes benefit community rather than predominantly a well-placed few.
 Thus for example, rather than social media monetizing user attention spans for the financial benefit of a few, that liquidity can service hybrid bonds that support pay-it-forward education and vocational training and offer access to affordable and renewable micro-grid energy.